Samana Developers Expands Footprint with New Abu Dhabi Office Opening

 Date

-(MENAFN- Circulate pr) Samana Developers, an award-winning Real estate developer based in Dubai, inaugurates a new office in Abu Dhabi.
+(MENAFN- Samana Group) (Dubai – 11 January 2025) Samana Developers, an award-winning real estate developer based in Dubai, inaugurates a new office in Abu Dhabi.
 The opening ceremony, hosted on January 8th, attracted VIPs, industry professionals, investors, influencers and media personalities.
 This move comes in response to the increasing demand for premium real estate from Abu Dhabi and aims to enhance service offerings to brokers and real estate investors.

 Located on the ground floor of Al Falah Tower, the office will house 40+ property consultants and experts, serving the company’s Abu Dhabi clients, who currently account for a substantial 20% of sales.